weppos/whois/README.md

 # Whois

-<tt>Whois</tt> is an intelligent pure Ruby WHOIS client and parser.
+<tt>Whois</tt> is an intelligent — pure Ruby — WHOIS client and parser.

+This library was extracted from [RoboWhois](https://www.robowhois.com/) and [RoboDomain](http://robodomain.com/).
+It has been performing queries in production since July 2009.

 [![Build Status](https://secure.travis-ci.org/weppos/whois.png)](http://travis-ci.org/weppos/whois)

-<tt>Whois</tt> is a OS-independent library and doesn't require any external binaries or C libraries: it is a 100% Ruby software.

-This library was created to power [RoboWhois](https://www.robowhois.com/) and [RoboDomain](https://www.robodomain.com/).
-It has been performing queries in production since July 2009.

 ## Donate a coffee